Fairfield at your side in real estate law

 The property sector covers various areas such as construction, management, property development, expertise and involves many participants such as real estate agents, property developers, construction companies, property managers, property traders, architects, solicitors and attorneys.

 Property operations can involve complicated issues due to the extent of the applicable regulations.
-Fairfield Law strives for balance between protecting the public interest (town planning, the environment) and private interests (building permits, owner and lessee rights…).
+Fairfield strives for reaching a balance between protecting the public interest (town planning, the environment) and private interests (building permits, owner and lessee rights…).

 Consequently, it is important to carefully examine the construction project (real estate development, sale before completion), renovation project or real estate acquisition or sale in order to assess the legal risks.